geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 * an improvement that can go in a community module; or
 * a bug fix that doesn't rework anything substantially

-For minor decisions where feedback might be desired, the course of action to take is to consult the development list or raise it in a video meeting.
-The GeoServer Project recognizes that it is run those who are actually doing the work, and thus we want to avoid high overhead for 'getting things done'.
+For minor decisions where feedback might be desired, consult the development list, or raise it in a video meeting (anyone not attending can follow up on the meeting minutes email).
+The GeoServer Project recognizes that it is run those doing the work, and wish to avoid high overhead for 'getting things done'.

 For these *snap decisions* that are not official GSIP proposals, everyone 'available' (those in the video meeting or who respond to an email within 4 days) are given the power to vote and decide an issue.
 The same voting procedure (+1,+0,-0,-1) is used, but any decision that receives a -1 from any party present (even a  new user), should go to a GSIP.